Executive Content Summary:

 Most Active Positions in 2022

-In 2022, positions connected to back-end development, construction, finance, accounting (particularly project accounting), analytics, and investment/acquisition are most active.
+In 2022, roles in back-end development, construction, finance, project accounting, analytics, and investment/acquisition have seen the highest levels of activity.

 Top of Mind Threats in 2022